ethan-shmargad/learning-library/security-library/database/secure-legacy-application/configure-adb-instance/configure-adb-instance.md

 ## Task 1: Create an ATP database instance.

-## Task 2: Create the EMPLOYEESEARCH_PROD schema using Database Actions.

-## Task 3: Save the non-mTLS connection string in the Glassfish application server's properties file.
+## Task 2: Save the non-mTLS connection string in the Glassfish application server's properties file.

+./save_connection_string.sh
+./test_connection_string.sh

+## Task 3: Create the EMPLOYEESEARCH_PROD schema using SQL*Plus from the Glassfish App Server.

+./load_app_data.sh
+./update_app_connection_string.sh
+./startGlassfish.sh

 You may now **proceed to the next lab.**